scmerrill/padawan360/README.md

 #### DYSV5W

+Make sure `UseDYPlayer` is `true`.
+It is true by default, so if you are using this board you should be good.

 Connect the pins from the DY board to the Arduino

 The library is hardcoded to use Serial0 (same as MP3Trigger), if you know what you are doing you can change the serial used, but if not just use the pins below

+The busy pin is used to indicate that sound is currently playing.
+Trying to play a sound when another sound is playing will cause the board to stop playing anything altogether until reset, so we use this to try and prevent that.

 | DY Board Pin    | Arduino Mega|
 | --------------- | ----------- |